The busy developers guide to (a)synchronicity and promises in Javascript.

 Of course, one drawback of callbacks is if one requires an interdependency on the returned value, for another callback.
 In this sense, it's similar to attempting to gain synchronicity of asynchronous code.
 This is clear if code, slips into a long chain of callbacks, often termed "callback hell".

 This is a fairly derived example, but I am sure you get the point.
 It works, but extensibility and maintenance would not be an easy task here, certainly!
 There are several approaches to avoiding this chaining issue.
 Some are supplied by third-party libraries, and some solutions are core to modern Javascript.
-One is the, promise.all()
+One is the, promise.all() approach, which takes an array of async functions, and returns the collaborative values.
+This is a common pattern in Axios for example but is also possible in core Javascript.

 Of course, here all functions must be declared and promisified (return a promise), but the approach is much cleaner than chaining as you see.

-Another approach, which I favor, is to wrap your asynchronous code in an async/ await scope.
+Another approach, which I favour, is to wrap your asynchronous code in an async/ await scope.
 This essentially proimisifies a method, but in my opinion, is far more succinct.
-The rules are that the 'async' keyword is added to the signature, and in doing so the 'await' promise indicator must be provided.
+The rules are that the ‘async’ keyword is added to the signature, and in doing so the ‘await’ promise indicator must be provided.
 The activity should be wrapped in a try/catch block, particularly if requiring good method handling.
 The signature of an async / await function is as follows: (pseudocode)

 In Conclusion